tkservices.ie

 Picture

 For example, do you lead on a project or area of work?
 Other verbs you could use are chaired, controlled, headed, orchestrated, organised, planned or co-ordinated.
-Verbs matter - on your paperwork (CV or application form) and at interview.⠀Be sure that you are doing yourself and the work that you have done justice in the verbs you use to describe what you did.
+Verbs matter - on your paperwork (CV or application form) and at a job interview.
+Be sure that you are doing yourself and the work that you have done justice in the verbs you use to describe what you did.
+Choose the verb that most accurately reflects both your contribution and the seniority of your role.

 Know when to stop talking at your job interview